How UK museums and galleries can arrange to protect exhibits on loan from abroad from court-ordered seizure.

 How museums and galleries obtain approval

-The Department for Culture, Media and Sport approves applications for approval from museums and galleries in England.
+The Department for Digital, Culture, Media and Sport approves applications for approval from museums and galleries in England.
 Northern Irish, Welsh and Scottish ministers approve applications from their countries’ institutions.

 To get approval, a museum or gallery must demonstrate that it follows the due diligence guidelines on collecting and borrowing cultural objects.

 The steps for obtaining approval are as follows:

 - read the guidance on completing the questionnaire